QwertyITA/QwertyITA/README.md

 Currently learning to code in C at school
+I know the basics of HTML and CSS

 <!---
 QwertyITA/QwertyITA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.